How is CTC calculated?

 Savings – Savings refer to the monetary value added to the CTC, like EPF.

-Example Of CTC Calculation
+Example of CTC calculation

 Suppose an employee’s salary is ₹34,000 and the company pays an extra ₹16,000 for their DA, HRA, LTA, Medical allowance, Bonus, and reimbursements.
 Thus, the total earning per month is ₹50,000.
 Now suppose, the statutory deduction per month is ₹2,520 in EPF, ₹200 in Professional Tax, ₹157.5 in ESIC, and ₹2,800 in income tax.
 Thus, the total deduction is ₹5677.5.